SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

        sasmodels.list_pars.list_pars()

     *re-use* as many as possible!!!

   - use "name[n]" for multiplicity parameters, where *n* is the name of the parameter defining the number of shells/layers/segments, etc.

 - **"units"** are displayed along with the parameter name

-  - every parameter should have units; use "None" if there are no units
+  - every parameter should have units; use "None" if there are no units.

   - **sld's should be given in units of 1e-6/Ang^2, and not simply 1/Ang^2 to be consistent with the builtin models.
 Adjust your formulas appropriately.**

   - fancy units markup is available for some units, including::

         Ang, 1/Ang, 1/Ang^2, 1e-6/Ang^2, degrees, 1/cm, Ang/cm, g/cm^3, mg/m^2